 Ever wonder, “What does magnesium do?”
 An abundant element on our planet, magnesium is also present in every organ in the human body.
 In fact, it’s considered a vital mineral for over 300 biochemical reactions that regulate our health and wellness.
-But unfortunately, many of us simply don’t get enough magnesium in our bodies to the point that we unknowingly suffer from a magnesium deficiency.
+Unfortunately, many of us simply don’t get enough magnesium in our bodies to the point that we unknowingly suffer from a magnesium deficiency.
 Thankfully, magnesium foods and magnesium oil can help.

-In a report by the World Health Organization, it was found that less than 60 percent of adult men and women in the U.S. met the “Adequate Intake” (AI) values for magnesium.
-(1)
+In a report by the World Health Organization, it was found that less than 60 percent of adult men and women in the U.S. met the “adequate intake” values for magnesium.

 That’s why it’s key to consume magnesium-rich foods like dairy products, vegetables, grain, fruit and nuts.
-And it’s a good idea to start using another key source of magnesium —magnesium oil.
+It’s also a good idea to start using another key source of magnesium: magnesium oil.

 Magnesium oil, which is actually magnesium chloride mixed with water, has been used as a home remedy for a number of daily ailments.
-Most notably, magnesium has been credited with decreasing stress, sustaining a sense of well-being and improving sleep.
-And lately, studies have shown that magnesium can also boost performance levels, improve skin quality, and even help hypertension and diabetes.
+Most notably, magnesium is credited with decreasing stress, sustaining a sense of well-being and improving sleep.
+Lately, studies show that magnesium can also boost performance levels, improve skin quality, and even help hypertension and diabetes.

 What Is Magnesium Oil?